Skip to Content

 Glaciers are, as its name indicates, the main feature of this park.
 There are seven tidewater glaciers that effectively calve icebergs into the ocean.

-Wildlife viewing in Glacier Bay National Park typically happens on boat tours or cruises, such as the wildlife tours in Alaska offered by Naturetrek Wildlife Holidays.
-(The easiest—and most popular—way to get to this park is on a cruise.)
-Glacier Bay is a key destination on many Alaska wildlife cruises from Seattle and Vancouver.
+Wildlife viewing in Glacier Bay National Park typically happens on boat tours or cruises, although you can also see various wildlife on the park’s limited number of hiking trails.
+Glacier Bay is a key destination on many Alaska wildlife cruises from Seattle and Vancouver, while the Glacier Bay boat tour from Bartlett Cove is an even better option!

 Often-seen animals include humpback whales, minke whales, orcas, harbor seals, sea lions, sea otters and Pacific white-sided dolphins, while bald and golden eagles soar across the sky.